 9 But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.

 To be clear, we are given some sparse indications, for instance, that rewards will have to do with authority (ruling over cities - Luke 19:12-19, etc.), or something akin to wealth here on earth (Matthew 19:21, etc.).
-However, while we don't know precisely what these rewards will be, we are commanded to strive to earn them, and are assured that they will be worth the effort.
+However, while it is not known precisely what these rewards will be, believers are commanded to strive to earn them, and are assured that they will be worth the effort.

 This, unlike Salvation, is a matter of discipleship, and is where works and self-denial come into play in the Christian life (Matthew 16:24, Mark 8:34, Luke 9:23).
 Discipleship, in its purest, best form, requires forsaking all to follow Christ (Luke 14:26-33), as the Lord says, "whosoever he be of you that forsaketh not all that he hath, he cannot be my disciple" (Luke 14:33).

-At a high level, we can summarize the way to earn rewards as "obeying Jesus's commandments".
-That's a concise summary, but it's not very focused, as the Lord commanded a lot of things.
-So what are some specific passages that mention rewards, and what, logically speaking, should we focus our work and time on as Christians, here on earth?
+At a high level, the way to earn rewards can be summarized as "obeying Jesus's commandments".
+That is a concise summary, but it is not very focused, as the Lord commanded a lot of things.
+So what are some specific passages that mention rewards, and what, logically speaking, should believers focus their effort and time on, here on earth?

 Firstly, the Lord discusses rewards extensively in the Sermon on the Mount, where He mentions rewards for:

-The Lord also specifically mentions that helping other Christians, even in small matters, will earn you rewards (Matthew 10:41-42, Mark 9:41).
+The Lord also specifically mentions that helping other Christians, even in small matters, will earn a believer rewards (Matthew 10:41-42, Mark 9:41).

-When the Lord meets the rich young ruler, He mentions rewards for almsgiving, and discipleship, which could include a lot of things:
+When the Lord meets the rich young ruler, He mentions rewards for almsgiving, and discipleship ("come and follow me"), which could entail various actions done in service to God and humility before others:

 Matthew 19:21